 Primitive: Primitive is a wonderful store that presents exclusive as well as one-of-a-kind collections of furniture, artifacts, art, textiles, jewelry and fashion from all over the world.
 Asia is heavily represented.
 You will also find framed art, paintings, drawing, posters and rugs.
 130 N. Jefferson.

 The CIBC Theatre (the former Shubert Theatre), Cadillac Palace Theater and the Nederlander Theatre are the venues of Broadway in Chicago which provide pre-Broadway and post-Broadway plays and musicals.
 Many productions start in Chicago before heading to the Great White Way.
-For discount tickets stop by Hot Tix at 72 E. Randolph or 163 E. Pearson or shop on line for discounted tickets to these productions and other theater offerings in the smaller off-Loop theaters.
+My last production was the Louis Armstrong musical A Wonderful World.

 If you are attending a performance at the CIBC Theatre, the Grillroom Chophouse & Winebar at 33 West Monroe St. is a convenient place to eat, as it is right across the street.